 E is selected from substituted or unsubstituted phenyl, naphthyl, indolyl, pyridyl, or oxazolyl.

 From the above formula no significant structural element can be readily ascertained and thus no special technical feature can be determined.
 Lack of unity exists between all of the various combinations.
 When determining the first invention, the content of the dependent claims will be taken into account.
-The first claimed invention would be considered to encompass the first mentioned structure for each variable, that is, A is C1 alkyl, B is C1 alkyl, C is a C5 saturated heterocycle having one O heteroatom, D is C1 alkyl, and E is a substituted phenyl.

 Example 25